-The School created a 'magic carpet' that can immediately detect when someone has fallen over and can help to predict mobility problems.
+The Department created a 'magic carpet' that can immediately detect when someone has fallen over and can help to predict mobility problems.
 The team demonstrated that plastic optical fibres, laid on the underlay of a carpet, bend when people tread on it and map, in real-time, their walking patterns.

 Tiny electronics at the edges act as sensors and relay signals to a computer, which can be analysed to show the image of the footprint and identify gradual changes in walking behaviour or a sudden incident - such as a fall or trip.

 We believe this technology could be used to fit smart carpets in care homes or hospital wards, as well as being fitted in people's homes if necessary.
 Physiotherapists could also use the carpet to map changes and improvements in a person's gait.

 A team based in the Department, in collaboration with the Department of Materials and the Cancer Therapy Centre at the Christie Hospital, are using nanotechnology to enhance cancer therapy by exploiting the fact that high atomic number elements can interact strongly with radiation.

 The team has developed new alumina-based detector materials that contain ultra-small gold clusters.
 The radiation interaction with the clusters generates energetic electrons that can escape and transfer the interaction energy to the detector.

 The Department is developing a family of robots that can operate in the air, underwater and both on and under the ground in a bid to explore radioactive areas.

 Decommissioning and clean-up of the UK's nuclear facilities is a multi-billion pound task that will take many decades to complete.
 It's a job that involves a number of unique technical engineering challenges.
 To meet these challenges we take a collaborative approach, using fundamental and applied research to find the most effective solutions.